cloudnative/teamcity-webhooks/README.md

 ![Project WebHooks](https://raw.githubusercontent.com/cloudnative/teamcity-webhooks/master/images/server-url.png)

-Once WebHooks are set for a project, all its build configurations will POST a JSON payload when the build finishes.
+Once WebHooks are set for a project, all its build configurations will POST a JSON payload when builds finish.

 ## Java and TeamCity versions: